Now you have your drafting outline you have everything you need to commence drafting.

 Your refined Drafting Outline will be published with your clause/law to provide the context for future drafting and help others learn.
 Therefore, please ensure that you have fully researched the drafting outline, referenced any sources and evidenced any assertions made, using footnotes.

 2. Draft the clause

 As an individual or as part of a team, draft the clause described in your drafting outline by typing directly into your copy of the final drafting submission document mentioned above.
 Be sure to:

-- Follow the TCLP Style Guide; and
+- Follow the TCLP house style guide; and

 - Reference the Glossary for relevant definitions (expanding on Glossary definitions or using alternatives if necessary to fit your drafting).

 Circulate the clause to colleagues and stakeholders for feedback.
 Where relevant, further refine your drafting based on these discussions.